espressif/vscode-esp-idf-extension/README.md

 If there is any Python package error, please try to reinstall the required python packages with the **ESP-IDF: Install ESP-IDF Python Packages** command.
 Please consider that this extension install ESP-IDF, this extension's and ESP-IDF Debug Adapter python packages when running the **ESP-IDF: Configure ESP-IDF Extension** setup wizard.

+> **NOTE:** When downloading ESP-IDF using git cloning in Windows if you receive errors like "unable to create symlink", enabling `Developer Mode` while cloning ESP-IDF could help resolve the issue.

 If the user can't resolve the error, please search in the [github repository issues](http://github.com/espressif/vscode-esp-idf-extension/issues) for existing errors or open a new issue [here](https://github.com/espressif/vscode-esp-idf-extension/issues/new/choose).

 # Code of Conduct